open-metadata/OpenMetadata/openmetadata-docs/content/developers/contribute/build-code-and-run-tests/openmetadata-server.md

 Select it and click "OK".

-we also need to set the folder ‘generated-resources’ in some module’s target folder as “source” folder.
+We also need to set the folder ‘generated-resources’ in some module’s target folder as “source” folder.
 IntelliJ IDEA mark target folder as "excluded" by default, we could change it in the module setting.
 The openmetadata-spec and openmetadata-java-client modules have generated code, need to be changed.

 Now run/debug the application.